 - In a medium saucepan, heat the milk and cream on medium heat.

-- Once the milk starts to heat up and you can see steam starting to rise from it, pour a little amount into the egg mixture and whisk.
-Then add more gradually, whisking as you go.
-Don't rush this step, we are trying to temper the eggs, which means bringing the temperature up very slowly so it can incorporate into the warm mixture without the eggs scrambling.
+Don't rush this step, we are trying to temper the eggs, which means bringing the temperature up very slowly so they can incorporate into the warm mixture without the eggs scrambling.

 How to Make the Chocolate Pastry Base